Light/Dark

 222I went forth five days ago,

-A trainee, with my heart’s goal unfulfilled.
+a trainee, with my heart’s desire unfulfilled.

 I entered my dwelling,